Architecture

 When a device connects to the relay:

-1. Open a Receive Session. trueseal-sync opens a Noise XX connection using the device’s stable noise keypair.
-The relay and device mutually authenticate.
-The relay registers this device as online and begins delivering blobs immediately on arrival.
+1. Open a Receive Session.
+A Noise XX handshake using the device’s stable noise keypair.
+Both sides authenticate each other.
+The relay marks the device online and starts forwarding blobs as they come in.

-3. Client sends DeliverAck.
-After durably persisting each blob, the client sends a DeliverAck with the blob’s ID.
-The relay deletes the blob on receipt.
-If the session drops before a DeliverAck arrives, the blob survives and is re-delivered on the next Receive Session — clients must handle duplicates.
+3. Send DeliverAck.
+Once the client has durably written each blob, it sends a DeliverAck with the blob’s ID and the relay deletes it.
+If the session drops before the ack lands, the blob survives and gets re-delivered next time.
+Clients have to be ready for duplicates.

 5. Fire the callback.
-The decrypted, verified payload is delivered to the caller’s on_message handler.
-The caller never handles keys, sessions, or verification.
+The plaintext lands in the caller’s on_message handler.
+The caller doesn’t touch keys, sessions, or signatures at any point.

 HOST INITIATOR